GoogleContainerTools/skaffold/DEVELOPMENT.md

 * Make your config change.

-* Run `./hack/check-schema-changes.sh` if the latest config version is part of the last release.
+* Run `./hack/check-schema-changes.sh` to see if config version is bumped since the last release.

 * If the script passes, do nothing.
 Somebody has already bumped the config version for this release cycle.

 * **If the script fails**:

-  * Save your changes.
+  * Commit your changes.

   * In a new branch, run `./hack/new_version.sh` to release a new version.